kyomangold/ETH-DynamicProgrammingOptimalControl/README.md

+#Dynamic Programming and Optimal Control

-This is the repository for the code files of the **Dynamic Programming and Optimal Control** [**Example**](http://example.com) lecture at the [Institute for Dynamic Systems and Control](https://idsc.ethz.ch) at ETH Zurich taught by Prof. Raffaello D'Andrea.
+This is the repository for the code files of the **Dynamic Programming and Optimal Control** lecture at the [Institute for Dynamic Systems and Control](https://idsc.ethz.ch) at ETH Zurich taught by Prof. Raffaello D'Andrea.
 The lecture covered the following topics

 - Dynamic Programming Algorithm
 - Deterministic Systems and Shortest Path Problems